Find Affordable College Courses

 Read full report on Visual & Performing Arts at University of Southern Mississippi

 Seminole State College of Florida ranked #9 on this year’s Best Value Visual & Performing Arts Schools in the Southeast Region list.
-Located in the small city of Sanford, Seminole State is a public college with a fairly large student population.
+Located in the city of Sanford, Seminole State is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at Seminole State are $11,456 a year.
 While working on their degree, visual and performing arts majors at Seminole State accumulate an average of around $22,417 in student debt.